BsNoSi/yellow-extension-imgpop/readme.md

 `<b style=\"color:#FF0000\">Image Source Missing!</b>`

 If *no title* is given to a jpeg file `imgpop` tries to display the exif comment of the file.
-An empty title is replaced by *Without image description* or on a German page  by *Ohne Bildbeschreibung*.
+An empty title is replaced by *No further description*.

 > You should change the German part to your standard language and leave the English part as fallback.
 If you have a multilingual website you can introduce the missing language by adding an `if…else` for it.